codingknite/dailyweather/README.md

 ## Project Pupose and Goal

-My main goal for this project was to understand some of React's advnced concepts.
+My main goal for this project was to understand some of React's advanced concepts.
 I created this project after taking the React State Management course by Cory House via Pluralsight.

 This project was perfect for me to use the newly found concepts I'd learnt in the course.

-I also wanted the app to be visually appealing and mobile responseive.
+I also wanted the app to be visually appealing and mobile responsive.
 To achieve this I decided to give styled-components a shot.
-It was fairly easy to get started with it but I'm sure there's alot of stuff I couldv'e done better.
+It was fairly easy to get started with but I'm sure there's alot of stuff I could've done better.

 This project was also one of the projects listed under the Frontend path at [devchallenges.io](https://devchallenges.io)

 ## Challenges and Thought Process

 The implementation of this kind of application in general is fairly easy.
-However this perticular was a little bit more challenging because of what I wanted to achieve.
+However this particular one  was a little bit more challenging because of what I wanted to achieve.

 Here are the user stories I tried to achieve: